AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Before you begin/Monitor Java applications/Use Jaeger to report Java application data.md

 -   Use Spring Cloud to instrument an application.
 -   Use gRPC to instrument an application.

 ## Manual tracking for Java applications

 To use Jaeger to report Java application data to the link tracking console, you must complete tracking.
 This example uses manual instrumentation.

-1. Download the[Demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerTracingDemo.zip) , enter pathmanualDemo, and run the program according to the Readme instructions.
+1. Download the [Demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerTracingDemo.zip) , enter path manualDemo, and run the program according to the Readme instructions.

 2. Open the pom. xml file and add the dependency on the Jaeger client.